openskynetwork/java-adsb/README.md

   * Navigation Integrity Category (NIC)
 * Added Source Integrity Level to position messages of version 0
-* `getTransponderAddress()` returning integer representation of the ICAO 24 bit transponder addressin addition to `getIcao24()`
+* `getTransponderAddress()` returning integer representation of the ICAO 24 bit transponder address in addition to `getIcao24()` which returns raw bytes

 ### Migration Guide

 #### General

-* Remove MissingInformationExceptions, missing values are given as null instead Checking if info available is still possible, examples:
+* Remove MissingInformationExceptions, missing values are given as null instead
+* Checking if info available is still possible:
     * Velocity:
       * `hasVerticalRateInfo()`
       * `hasVelocityInfo()`
       * `hasGeoMinusBaroInfo()`
 * Altitudes are Integers (not doubles)
-* Altitude in feet, not meters (multiply with 0.3048 to keep metric system) The following message types are affected:
+* Altitude in feet, not meters (multiply with 0.3048 to keep metric system);
+  The following message types are affected:
   * `AltitudeReply`
   * `CommBAltitudeReply`